vfiftyfive/StatefulSets-devops-playground/main.md

 ```

 ## Replica Sets and Deployments
-Pods can be combined in a highly available Kubernetes object that ensures the intended number of running replicas is always met.
+`Pods` can be combined in a highly available Kubernetes object that ensures the intended number of running replicas is always met.
 This is achieved via the `ReplicaSet` controller.
 It is responsible for reconciling the current state of the cluster with the configuration stored in the Kubernetes database.
-That is, in the event of a node failure, the pods running on that node and part of a `ReplicaSet` will be restarted on an other node available, if it matches the conditions to run them.
+That is, in the event of a node failure, the `Pods` running on that node and part of a `ReplicaSet` will be restarted on an other node available, if it matches the conditions to run them.
 The `ReplicaSet` controller leverages Pod Templates to deploy individual pods when required.
-The `template` object in Kubernetes defines the `metadata` and `spec` to be used by the Pod when created.
+The `template` object in Kubernetes defines the `metadata` and `spec` to be used by the `Pod` when created.
 It is merely a wrapper around the `Pod` object.
 An example can be found below:

 ```YAML
 template: